-Join Scott Onstott for an in-depth discussion in this video Creating closed polylines with boundaries, part of 3D Architectural Modeling with AutoCAD.
+Join Scott Onstott for an in-depth discussion in this video Creating closed polylines with boundaries, part of AutoCAD: 3D Architectural Modeling.

 - In this video we're going to create a series of closed polylines that represent the first floor walls.
 Let's zoom in on the first floor, and let's turn off certain layers.
 Use the Lay Off command and click on the interior partitions, the furniture, the doors, the roof, the stairs, the railing, the headers and press enter.
 So we've reduced a lot of the clutter, and we can focus in on the system in question, which is the walls.